 Instead of a traditional pull-out mattress mechanism, this sofa features a Tiffany Convertible Mechanism with no uncomfortable metal bars or springs.
 It is 2 inches longer than a standard sleeper mattress.
 The plush mattress features premium high-resiliency foam, ensuring a comfortable night's sleep every time.

-If a regular sofa isn’t large enough for your needs, the Caswell Sleeper Sectional is an incredibly spacious option that has a pull-out queen-size mattress.
-The L-shaped sectional is made up of three pieces and measures 112 x 89 inches, and it can comfortably seat up to six people at a time—ideal for large families.
+If a regular sofa isn't large enough for your needs, the Caswell Sleeper Sectional is an incredibly spacious option that has a pull-out queen-size mattress.
+The L-shaped sectional is made up of three pieces and measures 112 x 89 inches; it can comfortably seat up to six people at a time—ideal for large families.

 This sectional has a kiln-dried hardwood frame, and it's covered in a light gray velvet upholstery that will match most decor styles.
 It has a classic clean-lined silhouette, and it even comes with three complementary throw pillows.
 When you have overnight visitors, pull out the 5-inch thick, comfortable memory foam mattress.